A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

 A method that also tracks the moments of the distribution but overcomes the challenge of a non-closed equation system is the quadrature method of moments \cite{mcgrawDescriptionAerosolDynamics1997}.
 Here, the moments of the distribution are approximated by a quadrature formula:

 The number density function $n(L)$ is approximated at the abscissas $L_i$ using the weights $w_i$:

 where $\delta$ represents the Dirac delta function.
 It is possible to calculate the first $2N_q$ moments using a quadrature formula of order $N_q$.
 To find the weights and abscissas given the moments, the nonlinear algebraic equation system shown in \eqref{eq:QuadratureApproximationMoments} must be solved.
 The combination of \eqref{eq:QuadratureApproximationMoments} with the differential equations of \eqref{eq:SMOMODEs} leads to a differential algebraic equation system which can be solved directly using solvers for differential-algebraic systems (DAE) \cite{gimbunSimultaneousQuadratureMethod2009}.
 An alternative is the product-difference algorithm (PD) \citep{gordonErrorBoundsEquilibrium1968} as shown in \cite{mcgrawDescriptionAerosolDynamics1997}, which solves \eqref{eq:QuadratureApproximationMoments} efficiently given the moments.
 Using the approximation of the number distribution function shown in \eqref{eq:QuadratureApproximationDistribution}, the integrals needed for agglomeration in \eqref{eq:PBESourceTerms} can be transformed into sums.
-The calculation of agglomeration using the quadrature method of moments can be found in \citet{marchisioQuadratureMethodMoments2003, marchisioQuadratureMethodMoments2003a}.
+The calculation of agglomeration using the quadrature method of moments can be found in \cite{marchisioQuadratureMethodMoments2003, marchisioQuadratureMethodMoments2003a}.

-The quadrature method of moments results in a closed equation system for the general population balance equation from \eqref{eq:PBEGeneral}.
+The quadrature method of moments results in a closed equation system for the general PBE from \eqref{eq:PBEGeneral}.
 In contrast to the standard method of moments, however, it is only an approximation.
 In addition, to setup the differential equations as in \eqref{eq:SMOMODEs}, at each time step the PD-algorithm needs to be performed, leading to a slightly higher complexity compared to the standard method of moments.